chadlavi/diceware.sh/README.md

 This POSIX shell script is an easy way to get a robot to do the looking up and compiling for you--all you have to do is roll the die and enter your results.

 ### HOW TO
-Clone this repo, then execute `diceware.sh`.
+Clone or [download](https://github.com/chadlavi/diceware.sh/archive/v1.0.zip) this repo, then execute `diceware.sh`.

 cf. https://en.wikipedia.org/wiki/Diceware, http://world.std.com/~reinhold/diceware.html